-Work by skilled craftsmen to make and install 22 new teeth, a new nose and light-weight ‘prosthetic’ jaw - colour matched to the 167-year-old body - has just been completed.
+Work by skilled craftsmen to make and install 22 new teeth, a new nose and a light-weight ‘prosthetic’ jaw (colour matched to the 167-year-old body) has just been completed.
 The rescue mission was supported by a grant from the Culture Recovery Fund, awarded by Historic England.

 The beloved Megalosaurus is a popular favourite in the collection of 30 iconic sculptures which have thrilled visitors since they were revealed as the world’s first life-sized reconstructions of the extinct animals in 1854.

-Now intricate work to install 22 new teeth, a new nose and light-weight ‘prosthetic’ jaw - colour matched to the 167-year-old body - has been completed just in time for restrictions lifting.
+Now, intricate work to install 22 new teeth, a new nose and a light-weight ‘prosthetic’ jaw (colour matched to the 167-year-old body) has been completed just in time for restrictions lifting.

-The complex work to revive the Megalosaurus was carried out by a team of highly skilled specialists from conservation company Taylor Pearce, over the last six months.
+The complex work to revive the Megalosaurus was carried out by a team of highly skilled specialists from conservation company Taylor Pearce, over the last 6 months.

 The conservation project involved taking the original, damaged heavy fragments from the creature’s face to the studio, scanning them using white light techniques, matching them with archival 3D scans and then creating a lightweight replica ‘prosthesis’ using 3D printing processes.

 The emergency rescue mission was made possible thanks to a grant from the Culture Recovery Fund, dedicated fundraising by the Friends of Crystal Palace Dinosaurs and the commitment of Bromley Council, together with support and expert advice from Historic England.